 Now let’s say that they get distracted (maybe they’re a busy parent, ahem!) and they don’t complete their order.
 It doesn’t mean that they don’t want to purchase, it just means that something came up before they could get their credit card from their wallet or maybe they thought they’d be back later.

-In your CRM system (not sure which one to get started with – check out our ultimate CRM comparison post), you’ll have a campaign that checks to see if the order is completed within 4 hours.
+In your CRM system (not sure which one to get started with – check out our CRM comparison guide), you’ll have a campaign that checks to see if the order is completed within 4 hours.

 If an order doesn’t come through, you can kick-start the abandoned cart follow-up, and generate a one-time use special offer coupon.

 This works the same in Infusionsoft, Ontraport, ActiveCampaign, Drip, or ConvertKit, so the key here is just to write a few compelling emails that link back to your order form and talk up the product itself.